-The tour is 15 days in duration including international flights.
+The tour is 23 days in duration including international flights.
 Due to flight schedules passengers may arrive/depart on Day 2.

-Travellers booked on Land Only; the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
+Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Please email your international flight times to info@wendywutours.co.nz so we can arrange your transfers accordingly.

-Join the tour on Day 1-2 in Shanghai and end the tour on Day 14 in Beijing.
+Join the tour on Day 1-2 in Beijing and end the tour on Day 22 in Shanghai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.